estherjsuh/shop_hypnotoad/README.md

 # shop hypnotoad

 ### An ecommerce website built with React + Redux
 The deployed application can be found here: https://shop-hypnotoad.herokuapp.com/

+### Features
+1. Sign in and sign up functionality
+2. Google sign in authentication
+3. Shopping bag component which updates when user adds product(s)
+4. Shopping cart component that allows incrementing and decrementing quantity of product(s) in shop page
+5. Stripe integration to handle payments

 ### Install & Run App